 Application rounds for compute and storage resources¶

-The NAISS application rounds and the handling of proposals to those are very similar to the SNIC rounds for 2022.
-Proposals submitted to a SNIC round that have not received a decision before the end of 2022 will be handled by NAISS in January 2023.
+The NAISS application rounds and the handling of proposals to those are very similar to the SNIC rounds 2022.

-The following NAISS rounds are now open for proposals:
+Other NAISS rounds that are open for proposals:

 - NAISS Small Compute 2023